whiteshield/4Gbot/readme.md

 **On your workstation:**

 - `ssh-keygen -R kalibotip`
-- `ssh -L 5901:localhost:mastervncport -N -f root@masterip`
+- `ssh -L 5901:localhost:mastervnctunnelport -N -f masterusert@masterip -p mastersshport`

 **On your kali bot:**